Mattimeo: Slagar the Cruel

 On their journey, they meet up with Orlando the Axe, the father of Auma, and Jabez Stump, the father of Jube.
-As they journey, they find the Guerrilla Union of Shrews in Mossflower (Guosim), and convince them to aid the travellers on their quest.
+As they journey, they find the Guerrilla Union of Shrews in Mossflower (Guosim), and convince them to aid the travelers on their quest.

 General Ironbeak

 Meanwhile, at the Abbey, a horde of rooks, Eurasian magpies, and carrion crows led by the common raven known as General Ironbeak have come to conquer it.
 They instantly capture most of Redwall, starting from the top and working their way down.
-Then, Baby Rollo, Cornflower and Mrs. Churchmouse get kidnapped by the rooks, but the remaining Abbeydwellers manage to capture the Magpie brothers Quickbill, Diptail and Brightback with drugged strawberries, courtesy of Sister May.
+Then, Baby Rollo, Cornflower and Mrs. Churchmouse get kidnapped by the rooks, but the remaining Abbeydwellers manage to capture the Magpie brothers, Quickbill, Diptail and Brightback, with drugged strawberries, courtesy of Sister May.
 When the magpies went to forage for food for Ironbeak's crew, they ate the strawberries.
 The two forces then negotiate a hostage exchange.
 After that, the Abbey's residents take refuge in a basement called Cavern Hole, stocked with many supplies.
 Then Cornflower has an idea to dress up as a ghost and scare the rooks; they succeed, but General Ironbeak doesn't fall for the trick.
 He traps Constance in the gatehouse, then slips his army through the barricade.

 Malkariss

-After a long journey up cliffs, fighting a horde of archer rats, and crossing a desert and a gorge, Matthias's gang finally arrive at the underground kingdom of Malkariss, where Slagar has been trading his slaves.
+After a long journey up cliffs, fighting a horde of archer rats, and crossing a desert and a gorge, Matthias' gang finally arrive at the underground kingdom of Malkariss, where Slagar has been trading his slaves.
 There, the heroes fight the massive army of rats, while Matthias frees the slaves held there and is reunited with his son.
-Then while they fight Matthias fights a large fiend called the Wearet and is thrown off a walkway into a pit where he confronts Malkariss who is revealed to be an ancient and somewhat repulsive European polecat.
+Then, while they fight, Matthias fights a large fiend called the Wearet and is thrown off a walkway into a pit, where he confronts Malkariss, who is revealed to be an ancient and somewhat repulsive European polecat.
 Malkariss is about to kill Matthias with his own sword when the tyrant's slaves appear and destroy their master by pelting him with the stones and rocks which they had been using to build.
-Matthias frees the slaves and a great battle ensues during which Malkariss' kingdom is destroyed and his minions defeated.
+Matthias frees the slaves and a great battle ensues, during which Malkariss' kingdom is destroyed and his minions defeated.
 Later, Slagar reappears and kills Vitch, a rat slaver he worked with.
 Matthias and Orlando attempt to kill Slagar, who flees, only to plunge to his death down a well shaft.

-The company return to Redwall after Stryk Redkite kills Ironbeak and his seer Mangiz and the woodlanders of Redwall send off the remaining ravens with iron collars around their necks.
+The company return to Redwall after Stryk Redkite kills Ironbeak and his seer, Mangiz, and the woodlanders of Redwall send off the remaining ravens with iron collars around their necks.

 The book ends with the residents of Redwall celebrating with a feast.
 Father Abbot declared the season Autumn of the Warriors' Return.
 The epilogue reveals that Tim had since become the abbey recorder (in an extract from his diary).
 Tess and Mattimeo had married, and Basil officially adopted Cheek (now bearing the title Cheek Stag Otter).